lathil/Ptoceti/README.md

 To run, it will need an implementation of Osgi R4.
 I made it execute on a patch of [Felix](/felix.apache.org) and [Knopflerfish](http://www.knopflerfish.org/) bundles.
-It will also need an implementation of Osgi Http server such as [Pax Web](https://github.com/ops4j/org.ops4j.pax.web)
+It will also need an implementation of Osgi Http server that can be provided by  [Pax Web](https://github.com/ops4j/org.ops4j.pax.web) (Jetty or Apache Tomcat)

 ##Getting started